apache/trafficcontrol/docs/source/development/traffic_router/traffic_router_api.rst

 Response Structure
 ------------------
-:locations: An array of the names of :term:`Cache Group`\ s to which this Traffic Router is capable of routing client traffic
+:locations: An array of the names of :term:`Cache Groups` to which this Traffic Router is capable of routing client traffic

 .. code-block:: http
 	:caption: Response Example